-HOLLYWOOD— The Motion Picture Sound Editors (MPSE) today announce that award‐winning actor, comedian, and author Patton Oswalt will host the 70th MPSE Golden Reel Awards.
-Honoring outstanding achievement in sound editing, the Golden Reel Awards will take place on Sunday, February 26, 2023, at the Wilshire Ebell Theatre in Los Angeles.
+HOLLYWOOD—The Motion Picture Sound Editors (MPSE) today announce that award‐winning actor, comedian, and author Patton Oswalt will host The 71st Annual Golden Reel Awards.
+The event will take place on Sunday, March 3, 2024, at the Wilshire Ebell Theatre in Los Angeles.

-Oswalt continues to leave his distinctive imprint across all areas of entertainment, from his award-winning comedy specials to his many guest roles on television.
-His most recent comedy special We All Scream (which also marked his directorial debut) launched on Netflix in September.
-He is also currently starring in the Magnolia Pictures comedy I Love My Dad, winner of the Grand Jury and Audience awards at the 2022 SXSW Film Festival.
+Patton Oswalt continues to leave his distinctive imprint across all areas of entertainment, from his award-winning comedy specials to his many guest roles on television.
+His most recent comedy special We All Scream (which also marked his directorial debut) launched on Netflix last fall and Oswalt was recently nominated for a Grammy for his comedy album.
+Last year, he also starred in the Magnolia Pictures comedy I Love My Dad, winner of the Grand Jury and Audience awards at the 2022 SXSW Film Festival.

 Oswalt was nominated for a Critics Choice Award for his performance in Jason Reitman’s film Young Adult, starring opposite Charlize Theron.
 In 2009, he also received critical acclaim for his performance in Robert Siegel’s Big Fan; the film was nominated for an Independent Spirit Award and Oswalt earned a Gotham Award nomination for his performance.

 Oswalt has appeared in many films, including The Circle, alongside Tom Hanks, The Secret Life of Walter Mitty and Zoolander, both directed by Ben Stiller, Steven Soderbergh’s The Informant with Matt Damon, and alongside Seth Rogen in Jody Hill’s Observe and Report, as well as Paul Thomas Anderson’s Magnolia and Todd Phillips’ Starsky and Hutch.